RetGal/Dayon/resources/readme.txt

 Linux:

-  You might need to chmod +x the scripts dayon.sh, dayon_assistant.sh and dayon_assisted.sh in the bin directory.
+  You might need to chmod +x setup.sh before executing it.

 OSX: